oleganza/CoreBitcoin/README.md

 License
 -------

 Released under the [WTFPL](http://www.wtfpl.net) except for OpenSSL.
 No contributor to CoreBitcoin will ever be able to drag you in court if you do not mention CoreBitcoin in your legalese.
-Crediting authors or contributing improvements is voluntary and would be appreciated.
+Crediting authors and improving library is voluntary and highly appreciated.
 Have a nice day.